-Latest Adoption or Version Date Capability Assessment: Planning and Regulatory Resources Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans BUILDING (CODES, PERMIT TING, AND INSPECTIONS April 19, 2010 PB FEMA Flood Insurance Rate Maps Adopted by Town, used for Merrimack & Contoocook Rivers, streams, brooks.
+Latest Capability Description Location of Level of Responsi Changes Since Future Adoption or Version Date Assessment: Planning and Regulatory Resources Related to hazard mitigation planning and coordination Capability Entire Town or Selected Effective -ness Last Haz Mit Plan (2012) Improvements to Plans Areas August 2018.
+New warrant article, to buy property to add an emergency egress.
+ODES DERMIT TING, AND INSPECTIONS April 19, 2010 PB FEMA Flood Insurance Rate Maps Adopted by Town, used for Merrimack & Contoocook Rivers, streams, brooks.
 Used on a case by case basis to inform zoning.
 Used for people selling houses - flood insurance.
 Floodplains Moderate Board/ Land Use FEMA has not provided new maps since 2010.
 Current maps added to online assessing data.
 Continue using maps in Town offices and noting any substantial deviations 2015 BI State Life Safety Code 2015, construction inspected by the Town Building Inspector and Fire Dept - acting as life safety officer New construction is continually evaluated during the process with the final inspection conducted by both the Fire and Building Officials prior to the issuance of a certificate of occupancy.
 Fire chief joins on a case by case basis.
 Entire Town High with Fire Dept Updated in 2015 and the Planning Board continues to use these regulations for relevant developments Would like to see the State adopt the current version.
 Will update accordingly - pending electrical and building code state updates 2015 BI State Building Code (International Building Code 2015) Contains a suite of residential, commercial, plumbing, electrical, mechanical, energy, and existing buildings Entire Town High Building Inspector Town still follows the code from 2009 Would like to see the State adopt the current version.
 2009 FD NFPA 101 Life Safety Codes Occupancy Inspections Contains 15 types of occupancies that may be inspected by Fire Departments - Places of Assembly - Mercantile - Business - Health Care - Ambulatory Health Care - Residential Board and Care - Day Care - Educational - Apartment Buildings - Lodging or Rooming Housing - Hotel or Dormitory - 1 and 2 Family Dwellings - Industrial - Storage - Detention and correctional Places of Assembly, Day Cares, and Educational sites High Fire Dept Continued inspections for these 3 types Would like to see the State adopt the current version.
-May change with a new chief 2009 FD NFPA 1 Fire Codes Permitting Section 1:12, and Table 1.12.7a specifically outline instances when permits are required Select Structures High Fire Dept Continued to issue permits Would like to see the State adopt the current version
+May change with a new chief